Father Divine: 1931–1932: Sayville arrests, trial, notoriety, and prison

 On May 8, 1931, a Sayville deputy arrested and charged Father Divine with disturbing the peace.
-Remarkable during the Depression, Father Divine submitted his $1,000 bail in cash.
+Remarkably, during the Depression, Father Divine submitted his $1,000 bail in cash.
 The trial, not as speedy as the neighbors wanted, was scheduled for late fall, allowing Father Divine's popularity to snowball for the entire Sayville vacation season.

 Father Divine held banquets for as many as 3,000 people that summer.
-Cars clogging the streets for these gatherings bolstered some neighbors' claims that Father Divine was a disturbance to the peace and furthermore was hurting their property values.
+Cars clogging the streets for these gatherings bolstered some neighbors' claims that Father Divine was a disturbance to the peace and was hurting their property values.

-On Sunday, November 15, at 12:15 am, a police officer was called to Father Divine's raucously loud property.
+On Sunday, November 15, at 12:15 am, a police officer was called to Father Divine's for raucous loudness at his property.
 By the time state troopers, deputies and prison buses were called in, a mob of neighbors had surrounded the compound.
 Fearing a riot, the police informed Father Divine and his followers that they had fifteen minutes to disperse.
 Father Divine had them wait in silence for ten minutes, and then they filed into police custody.

 Processed by the county jail at 3 am, clerks were frustrated, because his followers often refused to give their usual names and stubbornly offered the "inspired" names they adopted in the movement.
 Seventy-eight people were arrested altogether, including fifteen whites.
 Forty-six pleaded guilty to disturbing the peace and incurred $5 fines, which Father Divine paid with a $500 bill, which the court was embarrassingly unable to make change from.
 Penninah, Father Divine, and 30 followers resisted the charges.

-Father Divine's arrest and heterodox doctrines sensationally were reported.
+Father Divine's arrest and heterodox doctrines were sensationally reported.
 The New York frenzy made this event and its repercussions the single most famous moment of Father Divine's life.
 Although mostly inaccurate, articles on Father Divine propelled his popularity.
 By December, his followers began renting buildings in New York City for Father Divine to speak in.
 Soon, he often had several engagements on a single night.
 On December 20, he spoke to an estimated 10,000 in Harlem's Rockland Palace, a spacious former basketball venue, Manhattan Casino.

-By May 1932, meetings were regularly held at the Rockland and throughout New York and New Jersey.
-Father Divine had supporters in Washington, California and throughout the world thanks to New Thought devotees like Eugene Del Mar, an early convert and former Harlem journalist, and Henry Joerns, the publisher of a New Thought magazine in Seattle.
+By May 1932, meetings were regularly held at the Rockland Palace and throughout New York and New Jersey.
+Father Divine had supporters in Washington, California and throughout the world thanks to New Thought devotees like Eugene Del Mar, an early convert and former Harlem journalist, and Henry Joerns, the publisher of New Thought Magazine in Seattle.
 Although the movement was predominantly black, followers outside the Northeastern United States were mostly middle-class whites.